Student Privacy Notice

 - ICAEW employees, boards and panels: We will share your personal data with ICAEW employees, internal boards, governance councils, assessment boards, appeal and complaints panel who will access your personal data to perform our contractual obligations (such as providing student services to you) and to deal with your requests or complaints;

 - Your employer/principal: We will share your personal data with your employer/principal to meet our contractual obligations.
-For example if you have a training agreement with your employer/principal we will share your personal data with your employer/principal to ensure that your training and progress meets the standard required by your employer/principal;
+For example if you have a training agreement with your employer/principal we will share your personal data with your employer/principal to ensure that your training and progress meets the standard required by your employer/principal and that your ACA status is represented accurately;

 - Regulatory bodies: We will share your personal data with regulatory bodies that we and/or you are governed by;